willcrichton/cargo-single-pyo3/README.md

 **Module name:** the name of the file is the name of the module, e.g. `foo.rs` generates `foo.so`.
 The name of the `#[pymodule]` function must be the same.

 **Build process:** the tool creates a Cargo project in your temporary directory that is associated with the module name, e.g. `/tmp/foo`.
 This could cause any usual problems of conflicts between users or projects on the same machine, so be careful (or submit a PR if you have a different preference).

+**Pyo3 version:** the Cargo dependency on pyo3 is automatically generated.
+If you need to change the version, use the `--pyo3` flag, e.g. `--pyo3 0.13`.
+You can also use `--pyo3 github` to use the latest on main branch.
+At the time of writing, this option was necessary to build on OS X.